-• Implementation of a Project Management Framework (PMF) tailored to our organisation, to provide best practice guidance, governance and standardised working practices for the planning and execution of projects.
+Implementation of a Project Management Framework (PMF) tailored to our organisation, to provide best practice guidance, governance and standardised working practices for the planning and execution of projects.

 "The framework is a useful tool for experienced project managers and team members who have no project management experience.
-It provides the required structure, optimising the likelihood that project Wentworth Healthcare Staff Member plans.
-I have seen some remarkable benefits within my team and the organisation overall."
-Wentworth Healthcare Staff Member www.nbmphn.com.au/About/Governance
+It provides the required structure, optimising the likelihood that project objectives are achieved."
+Wentworth Healthcare Staff Member

+"Since implementing the project management plans, I have seen some remarkable benefits within my team and the organisation overall."
+Wentworth Healthcare Staff Member